Echophase44/Calculator/README.md

 # Calculator

-Utilizing HTML, CSS, and Javascript
+Created a basic calculator utilizing HTML, CSS, and Javascript.